 Usually the result for the most part speaks for itself.
 Usually it’s something beautiful and useful and everyone is happy because it’s been filtered through many lenses.
 Depending on the context, sometimes it’s even got the resources of multiple governments approving the visual content I made, or a brand legal team approving content, or it’s designed to map to healthcare compliancy.
 Or, it’s vector art meeting the requirements of a platform marketplace.
 To name a couple of examples.

-But, the way AI gen was introduced to the world, there’s always another level of something else I’m trying put my finger on.
+But, the way AI gen was introduced to the world, there’s always another level of something else I’m trying put my finger on as I keep pushing it with trying new things.

 By the time creators are using it, at its source, it’s evolved so much farther than is released.
 And I see that, and then I see the audience at large and current media consumption patterns.
-And, I hypothesize that on both sides of the spectrum-both the creatives and the audience don’t have decades of experience creating, presenting or consuming synthetic content that’s indistinguishable from real life, so continually finding the honorable path amongst all the new AI generation capabilities is important, even if you have to spend the time and resources to do it.
+And, I hypothesize that on both sides of the spectrum-both the creatives and the audience don’t have decades of experience creating, presenting or consuming synthetic content that’s indistinguishable from real life, so continually finding the honorable path amongst all the new AI generation capabilities is important, even if you have to spend the time and resources to do it - like extra labels, extra policies, extra areas of your design system and brand guidelines.
+(That is a big subject, so more on that later.)

-Surreality aside, I assume most social media content online is at least partially AI based and the creation of it might have been automated for optimization on some level.
+Surreality aside, I assume most fashion social media content online is at least partially AI based and the creation of it might have been automated for optimization on some level.
 I think I have become more aware of it the more fashion-related things I create.
+I see Amazon uses it.

-I don’t give advice, I try to just show rather than tell because a picture is worth a thousand words, especially these days.
-Given that most creatives and audiences today don’t have decades of experience parsing synthetic content, the honorable path for designers seems to be showing what’s possible, and maybe threading PSA-style transparency into creative work (figuring out the nuances of what that looks like), and helping set responsible standards for AI-generated media where possible.
+I try to just show rather than tell because a picture is worth a thousand words, especially these days.
+Given that most creatives and audiences today don’t have decades of experience parsing synthetic content, and the quality has lept ahead fairly recently, the honorable path for designers seems to be showing what’s possible, and maybe threading PSA-style transparency into creative work (figuring out the nuances of what that looks like), and helping set responsible standards for AI-generated media where possible.

 So, that’s the lens I bring to testing AI generation in design, and especially visual design.
 To say I'm just curious is an understatement.